Skip to main content

 average temperature

-Average of the temperature reading sent from loggers every 10 minutes during a shipment.
+Average of the temperature reading sent from devices every 10 minutes during a shipment.

 battery level